Media-Democracy-Data-Coop/Media-Democracy-Data-Coop.github.io/index.markdown

 layout: home
 ---
-# Media and Democracy Data Cooperative
+# MDDC

 Welcome to the home page of the Media & Democracy Data Cooperative (MDDC).

 This website is under development.
 Come back soon!

 For inquiries, please contact Jo Lukito.